saurabhthecodewizard/python-django-quest/README.md

 ## Feedback

-If you have any feedback, please reach out to us at skmahajan4998@gmail.com
+If you have any feedback, please reach out at skmahajan4998@gmail.com